vihar-s1/Desktop-Assistant/CONTRIBUTING.md

 ## How to Contribute

-1. **Fork the Project:** Click the "Fork" button at the top-right to create your copy of the project.
+1. **_Fork the Project:_** Click the "Fork" button at the top-right to create your copy of the project.

-2. **Clone Your Fork:** Copy the URL from the address bar and run the following command in your terminal.
+2. **_Clone Your Fork:_** Copy the URL from the address bar and run the following command in your terminal.

     ```bash
     git clone <your-fork-url>
     cd Desktop-Assistant
     ```
-3. **Set Up the Project:** Run the following script to create a virtual environment, install the necessary libraries and pre-commit hooks, and set up the project.
+3. **_Set Up the Project:_** Run the following script to create a virtual environment, install the necessary libraries and pre-commit hooks to set up the project.

     ```bash
     bash setupProject.sh
     ```

-4. **Create a New Branch:** Create a new branch to work on your changes.
+4. **_Create a New Branch:_** Create a new branch from the `main` branch to work on your changes.

     ```bash
-    git checkout -b <new-branch-name>
+    git switch -c <new-branch-name>
-    ``

-5. **Make Changes:** Work on what interests you - add new features, fix bugs, or improve documentation on a **_separate branch_**.
-It's your playground!
+    ```

+5. **_Make Changes:_** Work on the issue you're assigned to or the feature you want to add.
+Make sure to test your changes.
+   - Any new command added should be implemented via a function in the `commands.py` file.
+   - Any additional functionality should be added in the `infra.py` file.
+   - DO NOT DEFINE ANY GLOBAL VARIABLES IN THE `infra.py` or `commands.py`.
+Define a class variable inside `__init__(self)` method of `Assistant` class if you have to.
+     - All the functions implemented in the `infra.py` and `commnds.py` file should be python equivalent of _static_ methods.

+6. **_Run the Pre-commit hooks:_** The pre-commit hooks are set up to ensure that the code is formatted correctly and passes the linting checks.
+They are already set up in the project and configured via the `.pre-commit-config.yaml` file.
+To run the pre-commit hooks, use the following command:
+     ```bash
+     pre-commit run --all-files
+     ```
+   - The hooks automatically resolve any issues occuring in the code.
+So, in the case hook fails, run them again to ensure that the issues are resolved in the previous run.

-6. **Commit Changes:** Use clear and simple commit messages.
+7. **_Commit Changes:_** Use clear and simple commit messages.
 For example:
     - "Added a weather command"
     - "Fixed voice recognition bug"
         ```bash
         git commit -m "<mandatory commit message here>" -m "<optional commit description here>"
         ```

-7. **Push to Your Fork:** Send your changes back to your forked repository.
+8. **_Push to Your Fork:_** Send your changes back to your forked repository.

     ```bash
     git push origin <branch-name>
     ```

-8. **Create a Pull Request (PR):** Open a PR to the `main` branch of `vihar-s1/Desktop-Assistant`.
+9. **_Create a Pull Request (PR):_** Open a PR to the `main` branch of `vihar-s1/Desktop-Assistant`.
 Describe your changes briefly and why they're awesome.
-MAKE SURE TO USE THE PREDEFINED PULL REQUEST TEMPLATE.
+MAKE SURE TO FOLLOW THE PREDEFINED PULL REQUEST TEMPLATE.

-9. Note that the PR will have to successfully pass all the workflows setup via GitHub action.
-A successfully checked PR
-   will be then reviewed and then merged.
+10. **_Workflow Checks and PR Review:_** Note that the PR will have to successfully pass all the workflows setup via GitHub action.
+A successfully checked PR will be then reviewed and then merged.
 Any changes suggested must be met before PR can be merged.

+## Additional Notes

+- If you are adding any new features, make sure to update the `README.md` file with the new feature details.
+- If you are adding a new pre-commit hook, make sure to use the appropriate latest version of the hook when updating the `.pre-commit-config.yaml` file.

 ## Guidelines